 Ok – I will tell you that I flunk at this every time I plant new berries.

 In theory, you should remove the blossoms on new plants.
 This gives the plants time to grow and get well established.
-Therefor e they will make bigger fruits.
+Therefore they will make bigger fruits.

+However, I never remember to do that chore and before I know it, I have baby berries growing and I can’t remove them!
 So, what do I do?
 I give my strawberry plants a nice drink of fish emulsion, pick off some flowers that are present, and let the young fruits keep growing.

 Strawberries as Annuals